owncook/Blob-Kart/README.md

 4. Run `make`
 5. Run `echo "./Blob_Kart & python3 ../play_music.py &" > run.sh`
 6. Run `bash run.sh`
-> **NOTE:** A separate window will open that will play the music
+> **NOTE:** A separate PyGame will open that handles the background music.

 ### Instructions
 1. When you run the program, press the `space` key to start the game.
 2. Player 1 select a character
 3. Player 2 select a character
    1. Note: Both players are able to select the same character
 4. Press the `Play` button
 5. Player 1 (left, red car) use `W` `A` `S` `D`